ElliottCepin/Mobile-TCP-Proxy/plan.md

 # sproxy sends data to telnet daemon
 To do this, sproxy has to be receiving data in the first place.
 I assume no responsibility for the telnet daemon itself.
 If there is no daemon at the port, the program should error (often on port 23, but we oughtn't assume).
+This is now working; but we don't have that much evidence, because we're sending but not receiving...

+# polling, sending and reciving data
+The last three steps have to be merged into one, because they are all achieved through the same mechanism.